zyxmon/Entware-3x/README.md

 ## Entware-ng-3x

-This is a fork of Entware-ng project: https://github.com/Entware-ng/Entware-ng
+This is a а copy of https://github.com/Entware-for-kernel-3x/Entware-ng-3x

 The main differences from the original project are
 - 3.x kernels are used to build toolchain.
 3.4.112 is used for mips(el) and 3.2.40 is used for arm and intel;